neodaoist/guilds888/README.md

 ## The Music

 - There are 8 GUILDS, each represented musically, eg Blacksmiths, Candlemakers, Glassblowers, etc.
-- The total piece is 8 movements, ~12 min long — for flute, bassoon, violin, viola, and mixed percussion
+- The total piece is 8 movements, ~12 min long, for flute, bassoon, violin, viola, and mixed percussion

 [bts paper and pencil score scanned]
 [bts rehearsal]